 By TARA TOOSSI

-34 students from University High School (UHS) qualified as semifinalists for the National Merit scholarship this school year, a decrease of two students from the 2016 to 2017 school year.
+36 students from University High School (UHS) qualified as semifinalists for the National Merit scholarship this school year, the same number who qualified in the 2016 to 2017 school year.

 The National Merit Scholarship is based on students’ Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test (PSAT/NMSQT®) scores taken during their junior year, in addition to their Scholastic Aptitude Test (SAT) scores.
 According to the National Merit Scholarship website, out of the 1.6 million entrants each school year, 50,000 qualify for a scholarship.